Sjeiti/ronvalstarnl/src/data/markdown/post_third-party-code.md

 # Wrap third party code

 I don't like other peoples code.
-No I'm kidding; I learnt everything I know from other people so who am I to judge.
+No I'm kidding; I learnt everything I know from other peoples code, so who am I to judge.
 But they say every joke is half the truth.

 ## searching